Limacus flavus: Behavior

 Yellow slugs, like the majority of other land slugs, use two pairs of tentacles on their heads to sense their environment.
 The upper pair, called optical tentacles, is used to sense light.
 The lower pair, oral tentacles, provide the slug's sense of smell.
 Both pairs can retract and extend themselves to avoid hazards, and, if lost to an accident or predation, can be regrown.

 Like all slugs, the yellow slug moves relatively slowly, gliding along using a series of muscular contractions on the underside of its foot, which is lubricated with mucus, such that it leaves a slime trail behind it.

 Ecology

 This species feeds mostly on fungi, decaying matter, and vegetables.

 Habitat

 This species is strongly associated with human habitation, and is usually found in damp areas such as cellars, kitchens, and gardens or under stones.
 Generally speaking it is only seen at night, because it is nocturnal.
 Thus often it goes unnoticed and people are unaware of how (relatively) common the species is.

-Limacus flavus are inedible to humans.
-The slugs and other snails are researched and have been found to have a high count of fatty acid composition of phospholipids, including omega 6 and other important fatty acids.

 Parasites

-Parasites of Limacus flavus include the nematode Angiostoma spiridonovi.
+Parasites of Limacus flavus include the nematode Angiostoma spiridonovi and the slug mite Riccardoella oudemansi.